vemonet/shapes-of-you/README.md

 d2s metadata analyze https://graphdb.dumontierlab.com/repositories/shapes-registry -o metadata.ttl
 ```

-We commit the generated metadata file to the `metadata` branch
+We commit the generated metadata file to the `metadata` branch, to experiment using git to version and keep track of changes of the metadata generated for the SPARQL endpoints over time.

 ### Enable Virtuoso Linked Data Platform